Loading...

 Let's see how you got on.

-Well Andeep is correct.
+Well, Andeep is correct.

-The second significant figure is in the ones column of the place value table.
+The second significant figure is in the one's column of the place value table, so the question is asking to round 40 to the nearest integer.

-Now, remember when trying to work out the range of unrounded numbers with units, it's important to focus on which units are given and compare to the degree of accuracy.
+Now remember, when trying to work out the range of unrounded numbers with units, it's important to focus on which units are given and compare to the degree of accuracy.

 For example, 2.

 13 metres, which digit represents the integer centimetres?
-Well, let's put it in our table and we know 2.
+Well, let's put it in our table, and we know 2.

 13 metres is actually this in our table.